Moga, the Artist's Stretch

 2. Following the stretch, light refreshments (such as: bananas, trail mix, water with lemon) help to nourish the body without filling it too much, before sitting down to create.
 Fueling your body after movement helps to organize your thoughts and emotions.
 Whether you prefer silence or ambient music, allow yourself to talk aloud, releasing your thoughts.

 3. Lastly, we utilize journaling to "let go" focusing on the importance of seeing your own voice (handwriting).
 Start with a free-writing exercise, literally writing down each "in the moment" thoughts and words.
 Let it all out.
 The importance is in releasing it.
-After you feel like you've written enough (there is no time restriction or right or wrong), and using whatever materials are available to you, try creating a self-portrait true to you.
+After you feel like you've written enough and using whatever materials are available to you, we create self-portraits.

 Please feel free to send me a message, email me directly: or follow my insta: @mdferrera